 Licorice root is one of the most commonly advertised natural treatments for women experiencing the symptoms of polycystic ovarian syndrome.
 Licorice root (Glycyrrhiza glabra) is a herbal anti-androgen containing phytoestrogen agents that work to reduce and regulate the amount of testosterone produced in the body.
 Common dosages vary anywhere from 3.5 grams to 7 grams per day, but it is highly suggested that you not go higher than this.
 This is our Favorite Licorice Root on the Market.

-Don’t use Licorice Root if you have diabetes or high blood pressure.
+Warning: Don’t use Licorice Root if you have diabetes or high blood pressure.
 Best to seek your doctor.

 Reishi Mushroom (Ganoderma Lucidum, Lingzhi)